carlosloureda/udacity-mentorship-reactjs/packages/react-redux-udacity/webinar-3/src/notes.md

         argument passed into the createStore function call.
         - Store.getState() will return the current state of your application.
         Where Store is a valid Redux STORE.

+> Let's add some Actions!

+    - Let's change the name -> Need to tell the CASHIER our WITHDRAWAL_MONEY action.
+      Is the store who dispatches the actions.

+    - Describe an action:

+        {
+            type: " ",
+            payload: {}
+        }